cekvenich/SNX/docs/2020.md

 ### Demo Example 1:

 Here is an example project folder that includes items we mentioned so far: Scala, gradle.build and SQLite.
-It is a simple Scala project that uses a Java lib (in the lib folder, but deployed ) that measures how many records we can insert per second.
-You can change the code to have SQLite built-in feature to use RAM instead of disk.
+It is a simple Scala project that uses a Java lib (in the lib folder, but deployed ) that measures how many records we can read from S3 and insert per second.
+You can change the code to have SQLite built-in feature to use RAM DB instead of disk.
 It leverages a few helper classes that I added to the SNX lib.

 - https://github.com/cekvenich/SNX/tree/master/SNX_01